EqualExperts/Midas/distribution-template/documentation/Midas-Commands.md

 ##Commands
 As a general guiding principle, all the commands below are fail-safe.
-That is to say, if an input field expected by a command is not present, then that transformation is not applicable.
+That is to say, if an input field expected by a command is not present, then that transformation is not applied.
 If the output field does not exist, then it is created.
 In case if the output field exists, then its over-written.

 ###What happens when a Command fails to apply itself?